 If you bought waterproof shoes, such as those with a Gore-Tex lining or treatment, then you’re good to go.

 You didn’t worry about waterproofing?
 If you’ve taken your shoes out, then you realize you made a mistake.
 There’s no need to buy new shoes just yet.
-There are waterproofing treatments available such as sprays, and good hiking socks will also help keep you warm.
+There are waterproofing treatments available such as sprays, and good hiking socks will also help keep you warm and dry.

-However, if you’re planning to hike any muddy trails anytime soon, it may be time to reconsider buying new boots.
-If so, then we’ve done the hard work for you in tracking down the best waterproof hiking boots.
+However, if you’re planning to hike any muddy trails frequently, it may be wise to consider buying new boots.

 Leather is a good, naturally waterproof fabric, while synthetic shoes or boots with waterproof membranes are a good option because they remain light while also protecting you from the elements.

 Gaiters attach your shoes to your trousers to create a barrier between you and the mud.
 Because gaiters reach from your shins to your soles, they are great for keeping rain and mud out of your boots, creating a barrier that stops it from sneaking in over the cuff of your boot or seeping through the forefoot area.

 Hiking the Pacific Northwest or traveling to wetter climes abroad?
-Don’t forget waterproof gloves and snoods to help repel water and prevent cold, chapped hands.
+Don’t forget waterproof gloves and a rain hat to help repel water and prevent cold, chapped hands.

-By now, you know what you need to keep YOU warm and dry.
-But a hiker without a backpack full of gear is just out for a stroll.
-What to pack for a day hike in the rain and how to pack it can make the difference between a fun day out, and a miserable (or even dangerous one).
+By now, you know what you need to keep yourself warm and dry.
+But what about your gear?
+Knowing what to pack for a day hike in the rain and how to pack it can make the difference between a fun day out, and a miserable (or even dangerous) one.

-Keeping your gear dry is a matter of bringing the right gear i.e. wet weather gear.
-Yes, you read that right.
-Rain means you have an excellent excuse to browse the latest gear online.
+Keeping your hiking gear dry is a matter of bringing the right wet-weather gear.

 The gear you need to keep the rest of your stuff dry includes: